Weiming-Hu/AnalogsEnsemble/README.md

 - _Optional_ [Boost](https://www.boost.org/) provides high-performance data structures.  `Boost` is a very large library.
 If you don't want to install the entire package, `PAnEn` is able to build the required ones automatically.
 - _Optional_ `CppUnit` provides test frameworks.
 If `CppUnit` is found in the system, test programs will be compiled.

-To set up the dependency, it is recommended to use [conda]().
-For example,
+To set up the dependency, it is recommended to use [conda](https://docs.conda.io/en/latest/miniconda.html).
+I chose `minicoda` instead of `anaconda` simply beacause `miniconda` is the light-weight version.
+If you already have `anaconda`, you are fine as well.

+The following code sets up the environment from stratch:

 ```bash
 # Python version is required because of boost compatibility issues